Why Your AI Strategy Is Backwards

 The Intern Model: A Framework That Actually Works

-The most effective mental model for AI isn’t “powerful tool” or “automation engine” or “the future of work.”
-It’s much simpler: treat AI like an eager, capable intern.
+Forget “powerful tool” and “automation engine” and “the future of work.”
+Treat AI like an eager, capable intern.

 Think about how you’d work with a talented new hire: